openpermissions/odrl-profile/README.md

 ----------------------------------

-In ODRL, there is no standard to discuss about sets of assets or license to set of assets, no simple way  to saythat an offer is linked to a set of asset nor to clarify how many can be picked from the asset.
+In ODRL, there is no standard to discuss about sets of assets or license to set of assets, no simple way to say that an Offer is linked to a set of Assets nor to clarify how many can be picked from the set of Asset.

-OpenPermissions is introducing primitives to discuss about sets of assets and picking elements from sets.
+OpenPermissions is introducing primitives to discuss about sets of Assets and picking elements from sets.

 Definition of "IdTypes"
 -----------------------

+IdTypes refers to the type of an identifier, such as ISBN.
 OpenPermissions platform assumes generally that `IdType` instances have semantic IRI and are defined as a `skos` taxonomy in single centrally-governed hub-specific namespace.
-It is the responsiblity of the hub owner to ensure the consistency of the taxonomy.
+It is the responsibility of the hub owner to ensure the consistency of the taxonomy.

 Shared Duty, default targets, assignee and assigner.
 ----------------------------------------------------

-Open Permissions allow to defined odrl:uty at the level of the policy.
+Open Permissions allows odrl:duty to be stated at the level of the policy.
-Some of duties such as those related one off payments shall preferably be expressed at the level of the Policy.
+Some Duties such as those related to one off payments shall preferably be expressed at the level of the Policy.
-The duties expressed at the level of the policy apply to all the permission.
+The duties expressed at the level of the policy apply to all the permissions.

 Target, assignee, assigner are also recommended at the level of the policy.
 They are considered as default target, assignee, and assigner for all Rules.